AvdN/steve/docs/commandline.rst

-   This fetches the video metadata from that YouTube user and generates a series of JSON files---one for each video---and puts them in the ``json/`` directory.
+   This fetches the video metadata from that YouTube user and generates a series of JSON files---one for each video---and puts them in the ``json/`` directory the command creates if necessary.

    The format for each file matches the format expected by the richard API.

+6. Run: ``steve-cmd sync``

+   This creates the ``yaml/`` directory and creates YAML metadata files for all JSON files.
+It also creates/update ``status.yaml`` to hold a time-stamp of the last sync action.

-6. See the status of your video metadata.
+7. See the status of your video metadata.

    Run: ``steve-cmd status``

    Lists filenames for all videos that have a non-empty whiteboard field.
 Because you've just downloaded the metadata, all of the videos have a whiteboard field stating they haven't been edited, yet.
+   *This currently works on the JSON files, ``sync`` beforehand if necessary.*

    Run: ``steve-cmd ls``

    Lists titles and some other data for each video in the set.
+   *This currently works on the JSON files, ``sync`` beforehand if necessary.*

-7. Now you go through and edit the json metadata.
+8. Now you go through and edit the json or yaml metadata.
 There are a few ways to do this. **Don't** just pick one way---mix and match them to reduce the work required.